I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 A mind that is free, yet uneducated is chained with the worst of shackles.

 And modern politicians know this.

 Educated Citizens Question

 Look around you.
 Look again.

 We are a nation governed by people who decided what the facts are based on memes.
 Quotes of dubious origin placed on pictures of founding fathers.
-We cherry pick historical and biblical fact and that determines how we vote and who we vote for.
+We cherry pick historical and biblical fact and that determines how we vote and for who we vote.

 America is now the land of the Magic 8 Ball.

 And its Teachers have become the enemies of the state.

 In a land where you want to custom fit education to fit your political and religious dogma, you do not want men and women who will teach your children to question that Republican Jesus rode a Velociraptor into Yorktown with an M16 in one hand the Constitution in the other and single-handedly beat the Redcoats.